Near Farragut in Knox County, Tennessee — The American South (East South Central)

 Marker series.
 This marker is included in the Tennessee Historical Commission marker series.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this location, measured as the crow flies.
-David Glasgow Farragut (approx. 1.2 miles away); Battle of Campbell's Station (approx. 1.2 miles away); Archibald Roane (approx. 1.2 miles away); Memorial for Cofounders of Campbell Station (approx. 1.4 miles away); Campbell Station (was approx. 1.7 miles away but has been reported missing. ); Farragut Schools: Recent Years (approx. 1.7 miles away); Town of Farragut & Farragut Folklife Museum (approx. 1.7 miles away); Farragut Schools: Early Years (approx. 1.7 miles away).
+David Glasgow Farragut (approx. 1.2 miles away); Battle of Campbell's Station (approx. 1.2 miles away); Archibald Roane (approx. 1.2 miles away); Memorial for Cofounders of Campbell Station (approx. 1.4 miles away); Farragut Schools: Recent Years (approx. 1.7 miles away); Town of Farragut & Farragut Folklife Museum (approx. 1.7 miles away); Farragut Schools: Early Years (approx. 1.7 miles away); The Historic Village of Concord (approx. 1.8 miles away).
 Touch for a list and map of all markers in Farragut.